natesholland/natesholland.github.io/_posts/2016-03-15-automate-all-of-the-things.md

 categories: jekyll update
 ---

-# Automate all of the things
+# Automate All Of The Things

 Automation is a common topic of conversation amongst developers these days.
 Whether they be automated cars or automated CI/CD projects large automation